jpommerening/grunt-run-task/README.md

 #### Options
 -  name `String` The name of the task to run.
-This may include colon-separated arguments to pass the the task, or, in the case of multi-tasks, the name of the target to run.
+This may include colon-separated arguments to pass to the task, or, in the case of multi-tasks, the name of the target to run.
 - config `Object` The configuration to use for the task.